 Enabling more people to move via public transport will improve freight access.
 Providing access to a network of safe and accessible cycling, walking and personal mobility routes supports connectivity to local shops, schools, and other services, as well as accessing neighbouring communities.
 The other benefit is a range of transport choices and the opportunity for people to live close to work.
 This will help reduce transport carbon emissions over time.

 The proposed long-term (10 plus years) improvements for SH29 and SH29A include three options; an upgrade to the existing state highways (online option), a new four-lane corridor alongside the existing state highways (offline option), or a mixture of the two.
-Maps for the options can be found below.
 Alongside the state highway upgrades there are options for significantly improving walking and cycling and high frequency public transport connections through the area.
 It is as much a priority to increase the attractiveness of public transport and walking, cycling and other active modes as it is to improve safety and access of the state highways.

 Maps showing the options(external link)